CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Data and code availability:

 \section{Data and code availability:}

-All data required to validate the conclusions of this paper are provided in the manuscript, the supplementary materials, and a data archive containing all relevant data, code, and model parameters, accessible at~\cite{supplementary-materials}.
+All data required to validate the conclusions of this paper are provided in the manuscript, the supplementary materials, and the GitHub repository (\texttt{https://github.com/kaipengm2/CrystalX}), which includes the relevant data, code, and model parameters.
 A web application is available at \texttt{https://crystalx.intern-ai.org.cn/}, enabling users to upload their own data.
+The CrystalX-derived structures for the two newly discovered compounds have been deposited with the Cambridge Crystallographic Data Centre (CCDC) under deposition numbers \texttt{2380405} and \texttt{2380407}.